-The long-term expected rate of return on pension benefit investments was determined in accordance with the portfolio asset allocation adopted by the corresponding boards of Retirement Systems during December 2013 and the actuary's capital market assumptions as of June 30, 2015 and 2014.
-In addition, the assumption reflects that loans to members comprise approximately 20% of the portfolio and, have an approximate return of 9.1% with no volatility.
-The long-term expected rate of return on pension benefit investments as of June 30, 2015 and 2014 was 6.55% and 6.75%, respectively.
-The long-term expected rate of return on pension benefit investments as of June 30, 2015 was equal to the highest debt service of the senior pension funding bonds payable, which ranged from 5.85% to 6.55% as of June 30, 2015.
-Also, as of June 30, 2014, the long-term expected rate of return on pension benefit investments was slightly higher than the debt service of the senior pension funding bonds payable, which also ranged from 5.85% to 6.55% as of June 30, 2014.
+The long-term expected rate of return on pension benefit investments was determined in accordance with the portfolio asset allocation adopted by the corresponding boards of the Retirement Systems during December 2013 and the actuary's capital market assumptions as of June 30, 2016.
+In addition, the assumption reflects that loans to members comprise approximately 50% of the portfolio and, have an approximate return of 9.1% with no volatility.
+The long-term expected rate of return on pension benefit investments of 6.55% as of June 30, 2016 is equal to the highest debt service of the senior pension funding bonds payable, which ranged from 5.85% per annum to 6.55% per year.